mikejpoole/nd0067-c2-storefront-backend/README.md

 Run `npm run test` to run the Jasmine tests.

 ## Manually Testing the Endpoints
-The API can be tested using Postman, although if you already use VS Code my recommendation is [humao.rest-client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+The API can be tested using Postman, although if you already use VS Code you may prefer to use [humao.rest-client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 REST files (e.g. `src\model\product.rest`) are included to easily test the endpoints using the extension.

 # TODO: